d20daggeranddie-cmd/Dagger-Die/README.md

 - Turn order management with automatic tie-breaking
 - Player name validation (2-30 chars, unique, real-time duplicate detection)
 - Game log to track all actions
-- Projector mode to display target face on a second screen (window stays square when resizing)
+- Projector mode to display target face on a second screen (scales smoothly to any window size)
 - Download target stencil (SVG) for painting your own boards
 - Responsive design — works on desktop and mobile (tap highlighted areas to claim hits)